mist64/cbmbus_doc/3 Commodore DOS.md

 Just using "`$`" as the name will return the complete contents of the current directory contents of medium 0.
 Specifying the path, followed by a colon, will override this.
 Additionally, one or more file name patterns can be appended to filter which directory entries are returned.
 Specifying "`=`" followed by a single-character file type specifier will only show files of a particular type.
 (Inconsistently, it's "`R`" for "`REL`", not "`L`" like in the case of opening a relative file.)

-Second-generation devices introduce a file listing that is amended with timestamp information, which can be requested using the "`=T`" modifier.
+Devices that support time will allow a file listing that is amended with timestamp information, which can be requested using the "`=T`" modifier.
 In this case, any number of _option_ arguments can be specified, which have the following meaning:

 * `L`: append long timestamp format; the default is shortened to fit an entry into 40 characters
 * `N`: do not append timestamp